- How is breast cancer treated?

 Most often, these cancers are treated with chemo before surgery (neoadjuvant chemo).
 For HER2-positive tumors, the targeted drug trastuzumab is given as well, sometimes along with pertuzumab.
 This may shrink the tumor enough to allow breast conserving surgery (BCS).
 If the tumor doesn’t shrink enough, a mastectomy is done.
 For stage III cancers, sentinel lymph node biopsy is often not an option, so an axillary lymph node dissection is done as well.
 Often, radiation therapy is needed after surgery.
-Breast reconstruction is usually delayed until after radiation therapy, which is often given even if a mastectomy is done.
-Adjuvant chemo may also be given, with trastuzumab added to chemo for HER2-positive cancers.
-Adjuvant hormone therapy is offered to all women with hormone receptor–positive breast cancers will get adjuvant hormone therapy.
+Breast reconstruction is usually delayed until after radiation is complete.
+In some cases, additional chemo is given after surgery as well.
+Women with HER2-positive cancers receive trastuzumab after surgery to complete a year of treatment.
+Women with hormone receptor-positive breast cancers will get adjuvant hormone therapy.

 Some inflammatory breast cancers are stage III.
 They are treated with neoadjuvant chemo (with trastuzumab and sometimes pertuzumab if the cancer is HER2-positive).
 If the cancer doesn’t shrink with chemo, radiation may be given.
 This is followed by a mastectomy and axillary lymph node dissection.
 After surgery, radiation therapy is given (if it wasn’t given before surgery).
 Women with hormone receptor-positive cancers are given hormone therapy after surgery, and those with HER2-positive cancers are given trastuzumab after surgery to complete a year of treatment.
 Some women may get additional chemo after surgery, but this is rare.
 Inflammatory breast cancer is discussed in more detail in our document Inflammatory Breast Cancer.